TusharPanda1986/cassandra-trigger/README.md

 For each table you want to log, you need to create a trigger using the following CQL statement:

-    CREATE TRIGGER <trigger_name> ON <table> USING 'com.trigger.cassandra.logger.LogTrigger';
+    CREATE TRIGGER <trigger_name> ON <table> USING 'com.trigger.cassandra.logger.UpdateTrigger';

 For instance:

-    CREATE TRIGGER logger ON product USING 'com.trigger.cassandra.logger.LogTrigger';
+    CREATE TRIGGER logger ON product USING 'com.trigger.cassandra.logger.UpdateTrigger';

 If you want to disable this trigger, you can use:

     DROP TRIGGER logger ON product;

-Every `INSERT`, `UPDATE` or `DELETE` made on a table that has a log trigger enabled will be logged on table `product_by_timestamps`.
+Every `INSERT`, `UPDATE` or `DELETE` made on a table that has a log trigger enabled will be logged on table `product_by_maps`.

 You can customize the name and keyspace of the log table by editing file [`cassandra-logger.properties`](#customization).